 In a small apartment in Tokyo live four young people in their twenties: Ryosuke, a student whose favourite pastime is to wash his car.
 Kotomi who faithfully waits in front of the telephone for her lover to call.
 Mirai, manager of an import company who spends her nights getting drunk in gay bars.
 Naoki, who works for a film distributor and goes running for stress release.
 Although they live together in rather cramped conditions with boys and girls sharing one bedroom respectively, each of them more or less remains to themselves.

 Then Satoru is brought home by Mirai, and the 18-year old who “works in the night” stays on the couch in the livingroom.
 His sudden appearance promptly upsets the fragile balance of the roommates, and cracks begin to show…

-The book is written in five parts – one from the viewpoint of each protagonist.
+The book is written in five parts, one from the viewpoint of each of the room mates.
 Although the story stays chronological, this change of viewpoint makes it feel a bit fragmented.
 Also the fact that the four roommates are “good at playing friends” without actually being so – as Satoru observes – did not make me care for the characters or draw me into the story.
-And the end – a shocking revelation about one of the five, which was shrugged away and covered up by the others – left me very dissatisfied.
+And the end with a shocking revelation about one of the five, which was shrugged away and covered up by the others left me very dissatisfied.
 Surely, this can’t be how young people live these days?

 Parade is available on amazon – enjoy!

 Eiji Yoshikawa (1892 – 1962) began his literary career at twenty-two years of age.
 During his thirties he worked as a journalist, but kept writing short stories and novels that were often published serially in newspapers and magazines.
 He received the Cultural Order of Merit, the Order of the Sacred Treasure and the Mainichi Art Award.
 When he died from cancer in 1962, he was considered among the best historical novelists of Japan.